 NASA has postponed the final launch of space shuttle Endeavour by about 72 hours or more.
 The launch had been set for 3:47pm Eastern time on Friday, but it has now been delayed until at least 2:33pm on Monday.

 Mozilla has issued the first ever security update for Firefox 4.0, including a fix for two chunks of code that allowed attackers to override a key security protection baked in to recent versions of the Windows operating system.
+The slip up in the two WebGLES graphics libraries, which Mozilla added to the latest version of the open-source browser, is the result of someone compiling the code without the benefit of ASLR, or address space layout randomization.
+The security measure, which Microsoft introduced in Windows Vista, is designed to prevent malware attacks by making it harder to locate the memory addresses of code loaded by memory-corruption exploits.

 Oracle has won an early round in what is sure to be an epic battle against Google over Android's use of Java.